Grants: Frequently Asked Questions

 When can ancillary reviews be created for a proposal?

-RAMP Grants allows additional review, called ancillary reviews, to be created at any time while the proposal is routing internally.
+RAMP Grants allows for additional reviews, called ancillary reviews, to be created at any time while the proposal is routing internally.
 Business processes determines which types of reviews are required and whether they need to be resolved before the proposal can be submitted to the sponsor.

 The following are a few examples of when the ancillary review function may be used: